alduxvm/DronePilot/README.md

 * pix-takeoff.py -> Script that makes a pixhawk take off in the most secure way.
 DroneApi related.

+* pix-goto.py -> Script that commands the vehicle to follow waypoints.

+* pix-velocity-vector.py -> Script that send the vehicle a velocity vector to form a square and diamond shape.

 ## Supported flight controllers:

 * Multiwii boards (using MSP)